BSC-ES/providentia/docs/source/FAQ.md

 These are the module names for Rocky Linux.

+This error has also appeared multiple times on MN5 and went away on its own.
+After doing some research (explained in https://github.com/BSC-ES/providentia/issues/920) the issue was solved by updating the bin/providentia file to contain `export LD_LIBRARY_PATH="$CONDA_PREFIX/lib:$LD_LIBRARY_PATH"` to ensure that the conda environment libraries are always loaded first.

 ## Could not load the Qt platform plugin "xcb" on local machine